Leader of the Opposition (Uganda): Second fall of Obote and rise of NRM

-After the 1996 Presidential and Parliamentary elections, the NRC was renamed Parliament but up to 2006, said Parliament and the whole of Uganda operated under a disguised single-party state called the "Movement System" that would later be defined in the High Court as a one-party state.
-As a result, there was also no parliamentary opposition (and thus no formally recognized Leader of the Opposition) in Parliament from July 1985 to May 2006.
+After the 1996 presidential and parliamentary elections, the NRC was renamed Parliament, but until 2006, said Parliament and the whole of Uganda operated under a disguised single-party state called the "Movement System" that would later be defined in the High Court as a one-party state.
+As a result, there was no parliamentary opposition (and thus no formally recognized Leader of the Opposition) in Parliament from July 1985 to May 2006.